-In connection with the issuance of the 2026 Notes and the amended and restated promissory notes, on April 27, 2021, we provided a notice of a fundamental change (as defined in the indenture governing the Company's 5.5% Convertible Notes due 2021) and an offer to repurchase all our outstanding Convertible Notes.
-Any Convertible Notes properly tendered pursuant to such offer to purchase shall be purchased on May 25, 2021 (the "Repurchase Date") at a redemption price of 100% of the principal amount thereof, plus accrued and unpaid interest thereon to, but not including, the Repurchase Date.
+In connection with the issuance of the 2021 Notes and the amended and restated promissory notes, on April 27, 2021, we provided a notice of a fundamental change (as defined in the indenture governing the Company's 5.5% Convertible Notes due 2021) and an offer to repurchase all our outstanding 2016 Notes.
+On May 25, 2021, the Company purchased \$55.6 million of the outstanding 2016 Notes, including accrued and unpaid interest thereon.
+After the Repurchased Notes, Fundamental Change Repurchase and Exchanges on the 2016 Notes, \$9.5 million of unpaid principal remained outstanding, including \$5.0 million held by Cambridge and \$4.5 million held by Initial Purchasers.
+The remaining 2016 Notes have a maturity date of December 15, 2021.